Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 **Results**

-As mentioned, my first test will consist of analyzing the correlation between Trump's average support data and the daily increase in COVID-19 cases over the course of the pandemic and the election.
+As mentioned, my first test will consist of analyzing the correlation between Trump's average support and the daily increase in COVID-19 cases over the course of the pandemic and the election.
 The graph below plots the resulting points and linear regression of such data:

 |  The Average Support for Trump vs. the Daily Increase in Positive Covid-19 Cases for the 2020 Election |
 |:-:|